tzero86/CypressAxe/README.md

 ```

 This will let us have better results outputting to the console as well as in the Cypress runner.
-It will clearly highlight and color code issues by impact severity and in the case of the runner, it will also detail all elements affected by each accesibility issue.
+It will clearly highlight and color code issues by impact severity and in the case of the runner, it will also detail all elements affected by each accessibility issue.
 This is not added to the console since the output gets messed up if you have long texts or too much data.
 We'll cover later on how we can generate a full report from these results that we can further analyze or even share.

 With all this done let's take a look at how our test will look like: